martinraynov/gh_release_generator/README.md

-# gh_release_generator
+# Github Release Generator

-Script that allows you to generate Github Releases
+Script that allows you to generate Github Releases easily.